attack-community/website/event.md

 # Seventh EU MITRE ATT&CK® Community Workshop

-The seventh EU ATT&CK Community Workshop will take place, in virtual format, on 1-2 June 2021 from 2pm CET until 6pm CET.
+The seventh EU ATT&CK Community Workshop will take place, in virtual format, on 1-2 June 2021 from 2pm CET until 6pm CEST.
 The workshop is supported by CERT-EU, CIRCL and the MITRE Engenuity Center for Threat-Informed Defense.
 It is organized by practitioners and for practitioners with an interest in the use of the MITRE ATT&CK® Framework in Prevention, Detection/Hunting and Response.

 You will hear updates from MITRE and from developers of systems and tools supporting the ATT&CK® Framework.
 But even more importantly, you will learn best practices from your peers in the user community.
 Here is the draft agenda: